50 gifts perfect for any dad this Father's Day

 _____________________________________________________________________________

 If Dad's quarantine beard is reaching Santa Claus lengths, maybe it's time for a shave.
-This electric razor from Braun can give him a nice and clean cut..
+This electric razor from Braun is the brand's newest Series 7 and can give him a nice and clean cut.
 Plus, it's 100% waterproof.

 _____________________________________________________________________________